csolink/csolink-model/docs/PathognomonicityQuantifier.md

 # Class: PathognomonicityQuantifier

-A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease
+A relationship quantifier between a variant or symptom and a error, which is high when the presence of the feature implies the existence of the error

 URI: [csolink:PathognomonicityQuantifier](https://w3id.org/csolink/vocab/PathognomonicityQuantifier)